janickimaciej/beyond-segmentation/README.md

 ## Inference

 Navigate to model directory.
 Set training_dir variable in infer.py to training results directory name (e.g. "train").
 Then run:

 ```bash
 ./infer.sh
 ```

+Results will be saved in model/ultralytics/runs/detect/infer_* (where * denotes the value of the training_dir variable).

 ## Evaluation Metrics